mstyslinger/capstone_two/README.md

 <P ALIGN=CENTER><img src="images/heatmap5.png" alt="drawing" width="500"/> </P>
 </div>

-Some of the stornger correlations with whether or not the water point is functions:
+Some of the stronger correlations with whether or not the water point is functions:
+* Whether or not it's in India
+* If it is a handpump
+* Number of households in the community
-* Whether or not it's in India                              * If it is "improved" and the water source is protected
+* If it is "improved" and the water source is protected
-* If it is a handpump                                       * Deemed to have adequate water quality
+* Deemed to have adequate water quality
-* Number of households in the community                     * Engineer has deemed it in "good overall health"
+* Engineer has deemed it in "good overall health"

-* **Pair plots**
+**Pair plots**
-* **t-SNE plot**
+**t-SNE plot**

 The data are not normally distributed, but **there appears to be a linear relationship with each**.
 Data points, however, are clustered at the low end on both axis.
 To investigate further, the feature data were split into two categories - **least developed** and **most developed countries** - using the median value for each feature: